smir3/4.School_District_Analysis/README.md

 ![updated reading scores by grade](https://user-images.githubusercontent.com/86159728/135692971-19b0abb8-3823-4698-aed2-d2cee56b8cdd.jpg)

-- For all schools, except Thomas High School, the average math and reading scores are the same for all grades for all schools
+- For all schools, except Thomas High School, the average math and reading scores are the same for all grades
 - The average math and reading scores remained the same for 10th, 11th, and 12th graders in Thomas High School.
-- The 9th grade averages were replaced by NaN values.
+- The 9th grade averages were replaced by NaN values for Thomas High School.

-How are scores by school spending affected?
+How are scores by school spending, school size, and school type affected?

 Original Scores by School Spending: